Tunay Torun

-Tunay Torun ([tunaj toɾun], born 21 April 1990) is a Turkish professional footballer who plays as a winger for Süper Lig club Kasımpaşa.
+Tunay Torun ([tunaj toɾun], born 21 April 1990) is a Turkish professional footballer who plays as a winger.

 Club career

 At the age of 16 he moved from FC St. Pauli to the youth side of Hamburger SV.
 In November 2007, Torun signed a professional contract but was still kept with the youth team for the rest of the season.
 He made his Bundesliga debut on 23 August 2008, against Karlsruher SC assisting the game-winning goal.
 He first scored for HSV on 28 November 2009 in an away match against 1.
 FSV Mainz 05.

 Hamburger SV

 From 2007 to 2011, Torun played in the youth squads of Hamburger SV and made it into the first team in 2008.
 He scored his first Bundesliga goal against 1.
 FSV Mainz 05.

 Hertha BSC

 During the summer transfer season of 2011, Torun joined Hertha BSC.
 He scored his first goal for Hertha on 13 August 2011 against his former club Hamburger SV and the game ended in a 2–2 draw.